-It may be known as corn-on-the-cob here in the States, but just south of the border, Mexicans are having just as passionate a love affair with their own sweet roasted creation known as ‘elote.’
+It may be known as corn-on-the-cob here in the States, but just south of the border, Mexicans are having just as passionate a love affair with their own sweet roasted creation called ‘elote.’
 Popularly referred to as Mexican street corn, this summertime staple has an entire history to unpack—right alongside its many marvelous flavors!

 Today, let’s take a trip across the Americas.
 We’ll figure out how this craveworthy cob came to be before mastering the art of cooking it at home.
 Grab your usual Made in toolkit, and let’s get to work!